Environment

 Net-Zero 2040 Commitment

-Equifax is committed to reaching net-zero greenhouse gas (GHG) emissions by 2040 along a science-based pathway.
+We are committed to reaching net-zero GHG emissions by 2040 along a science-based pathway.
 In 2021, we completed the collection and analysis of our GHG emissions across our global operational footprint (scope 1 and 2), as well as across our value chain (scope 3).
 We used this data to develop our initial GHG inventory and inform our decarbonization strategy.

 SBTi-Approved Near-Term Emission Reduction Targets

-Equifax's near-term greenhouse gas emissions reduction targets have been validated by SBTi.
-SBTi is a global body enabling businesses to set ambitious emissions reductions targets.
-Under its target ambitions, Equifax has committed to reduce absolute Scope 1 and 2 greenhouse gas emissions 54.6% by 2032, from a 2019 base year.
-Equifax has also committed that 73% of its suppliers by spend, covering purchased goods and services and capital goods (Scope 3), will have science-based targets by 2027.
-SBTi has determined that the global operational footprint (Scope 1 and 2) target ambitions set by Equifax are in line with the Paris Agreement 1.5°C goal, currently the most ambitious designation available through the SBTi process.
+As part of our strategy to be net zero by 2040, we developed near-term GHG emissions reduction targets, which have been validated by SBTi.
+Under our target ambitions, we have committed to reduce absolute scope 1 and 2 greenhouse gas emissions 54.6% by 2032, from a 2019 base year.
+We have also committed that 73% of our suppliers by spend, covering purchased goods and services and capital goods (scope 3), will have science-based targets by 2027.

 Reporting Under the TCFD Framework